superfly/docs/getting-started/working-with-fly-apps.html.md

 The other option is slightly more complicated in that it uses the IP address of the app, rather than its DNS name.
 The upside is that it is slightly faster.

 To start, we need the Fly IP address of our deployed application.
-To get that, use the `flyctl ips list` command we covered earlier on.
+To get that, use the `fly ips list` command we covered earlier on.

 You'll need to configure this with your DNS provider.